GM offers buyouts to 18,000 salaried workers, says layoffs possible

-General Motors is offering voluntary buyouts to 18,000 salaried workers, acknowledging Wednesday that if it does not get enough takers, it may consider layoffs in early 2019.
+General Motors is offering voluntary buyouts to salaried workers in North America, acknowledging Wednesday that if it does not get enough takers, it may consider layoffs early next year.

-Shortly after reporting better-than-expected third-quarter earnings, GM CEO Mary Barra notified employees in an email.
+Shortly after reporting better-than-expected third-quarter earnings, CEO Mary Barra sent an email to all 50,000 salaried GM employees in North America at around 8:30 a.m.

-GM salaried workers in North America with at least 12 years of experience are eligible, spokesman Pat Morrissey said.
+"We sent a letter to employees saying any salaried employee in North America with 12 years or more experience will have the opportunity to take a voluntary severance program," said GM Spokesman Pat Morrissey.

-The move is part of GM's cost-cutting plans, which include a $6.5 billion target for 2018.
-The savings from the job cuts will not benefit GM until 2019, Morrissey said.
+GM has been cutting costs for several years.
+Wednesday, it said it would make $6.5 billion in reductions for 2018.
+The job cuts will not benefit GM until 2019, Morrissey said.

-GM, which reported good third-quarter results, will continue recruiting and hiring workers needed for next-generation transportation, Morrissey said.
+GM reported good third-quarter results, proving the automaker is, "Still in a good place in terms of our performance and the future."
+It will continue recruiting and hiring workers needed for next-generation transportation, Morrissey said.

-About 18,000 GM salaried employees have 12 years or more experience.
-There is no internal target as to how many GM wants to take the offers, but typically the take rate is "relatively low," Morrissey said.
+GM has 18,000 salaried employees who have 12 years or more experience.
+There is no internal target as to how many GM wants to take the offers.

 Depending on how many workers take the offer and other cost-cutting efforts, Morrissey said, "we'll re-evaluate doing an involuntary program after the first of the year."